An Exploration of the Difference Between Leadership and Management

 • Goals.

-1. People vs Things: Leaders focus on people, while managers focus on tasks or things.
+1. People vs tasks: Leaders focus on people, while managers focus on tasks or things.

-3. Creating ideas vs Maintaining a system: Leaders develop ideas, while managers maintain a system.
+3. Thinking outside the box vs maintaining a system: Leaders tend to be more open-minded with their ideas, while managers work to maintain a system.

-4. Aligning vs Organizing: Leaders align people and managers coordinate and organize them.
+4. Aligning vs coordinating people: Leaders align people with the company’s values and vision, while managers coordinate and organize them to complete more tangible goals.

-5. Culture vs Day-to-day: Leaders shape the workplace culture, while managers shape the day-to-day.
+5. Shaping workplace culture vs shaping the day-to-day: Leaders shape the workplace culture, while managers shape the day-to-day.

-7. Driving vs Implementation: Leaders drive change, while managers implement it.
+7. Driving vs implementing change: Leaders drive change, while managers implement it.

-Although both leaders and managers try to build trust in their teams, leaders are more people-focused than managers who, in turn, tend to focus more on tasks and the organizational aspect of team communication
+Although both leaders and managers try to build trust in their teams, leaders tend to be more people-focused than managers who, in turn, tend to focus more on the organizational aspect of team communication.

 Catherine Rymsha